 - If critical care refuses the transfer, you may contact the On-duty Supervisor to inquire if transport is possible. - You will need to supply the On-duty Supervisor with a name, reason, and time of the refusal for follow up. - Patient must be ALS. - Patient cannot be going to a non-monitored bed. - The patient cannot have a medication or fluid on an IV pump.
-Hospital staff may place infusions on a dial-a-flow. - The patient cannot be on a mechanical ventilator or require continuous respiratory assistance. - Hospital staff is not permitted to accompany the patient to provide care. - If resources are available. - Patient care must be accepted by the attending paramedic who will be the sole care provider for the duration of transport.
+Hospital staff may place infusions on a dial-a-flow. - The patient cannot be on a mechanical ventilator or require continuous respiratory assistance - Hospital staff is not permitted to accompany the patient to provide care. - If resources are available. - Patient care must be accepted by the attending provider who will be the sole care provider for the duration of transport.

 Section 16.
-Veterans Administration Hospital transports
+Veterans Administration Hospital Transports

-- (a) Request for inter-facility transfer to a Veterans Administration Hospital must be cleared in advance by the facility requesting the service.
-The receiving VA facility must agree in advance to the transfer before they will assume financial obligation. - (b) Request for transports from a residence to Veterans Administration Hospital (Salisbury) is subject to approval of the VA.
-Contacting the VA should be done by VIPER radio or by phone (704-638-9000 ext: 12577) and you will need the last name of the patient and the last 4 digits of their social security number.
-If the VA lets you know the patient is eligible to come to their facility, you can then give your patient report of complaint and vitals. - (c) VA will not accept patients that fall into a current destination plan category, such as: Trauma, STEMI, Stroke etc. and any issue related to pregnancy.
+- (a) Request for transports from a residence to Veterans Administration Hospital (Salisbury) is subject to approval of the VA.
+Contacting the VA should be done by VIPER radio or by phone (704-638-9000 ext.: 12577) and you will need the last name of the patient and the last 4 digits of their social security number.
+If the VA lets you know the patient is eligible to come to their facility, you can then give your patient report of complaint and vitals. - (b) VA will not accept patients that fall into a current destination plan category, such as: Trauma, STEMI, Stroke etc. and any issue related to pregnancy.

 Section 17.
-Presence of Licensed Physician on the Scene
+Presence of a Licensed Physician on the Scene

-- (a) When on the scene of an emergency or non-emergency, county personnel may occasionally be approached by a person claiming to be a physician, and may indicate a willingness to dictate a course of treatment.
+(a) When on the scene of an emergency or non-emergency, county personnel may occasionally be approached by a person claiming to be a physician, and may indicate a willingness to dictate a course of treatment.
 Ask this person for proof that he or (she) is a licensed Medical Doctor in North Carolina.
 Dentist, Chiropractors, Osteopaths, and Veterinarians are not considered appropriate medical personnel on the scene of an emergency.
 Ask if the physician is willing to assume all responsibility for the treatment of the patient.
-NOTE: Patient care will not be delayed while these decisions are made. - (b) When a physician accepts responsibility, contact a sponsor hospital physician by radio or phone.
+NOTE: Patient care will not be delayed while these decisions are made.

+- (b) When a physician accepts responsibility, contact a sponsor hospital physician by radio or phone.
 Have the on-scene physician identify himself to the sponsor hospital physician.
 Monitor their conversation by having the radio speaker on.
 Allow the physicians to determine the course of action.
 Any physician accepting on-scene responsibility will accompany the patient (s) in the back of the unit to the appropriate medical facility.
 Personnel may take direction from a physician on the scene only after it has been approved by a physician in the emergency department of the sponsor hospital.
 The following information of the accepting physician will be required in the PCR: - i.
 Name - ii.
 Address - iii.
-Telephone # - iv.
-Hospital affiliation or practice - v.
+Telephone Number - iv.
+Hospital Affiliation or Practice - v.
 May be gathered after the call has ended - vi.
-NOTE: Patient Care will not be delayed while these decisions are made. - (c) If the on scene physician declines responsibility for treatment of the patient, personnel will follow DCES protocols for treatment.
+NOTE: Patient Care will not be delayed while these decisions are made - (c) If the on-scene physician declines responsibility for treatment of the patient, personnel will follow DCES protocols for treatment.
 Any on scene physician that makes contact with a patient and refuses to accept responsibility for that patient, needs to be appropriately documented in the PCR. - (d) When at doctor's offices or medical facilities every attempt will be made to comply with PCP's recommendations or directives within the scope of DCES protocols.
 Ultimately the patient's healthcare condition is the responsibility of DCES personnel regarding treatment and transport.